-Course learning outcome (CLO): After the completion of the course the students will be able to
+Course learning outcome (CLO): After the completion of the course the students will be able to:

-1. Acquire knowledge about industrial instrumentation and control
+- 1. Acquire knowledge about industrial instrumentation and control - 2.
+Handle PLC and DCS system - 3.
+Programme and analyze robotic system - 4.

-Programme programmable logic control

-Handle DCS system

-Programme and analyze robotic system

 Interface the hardware and software through buses for process control system

-Recommended Books